-- Chiddingly School is planning to reopen for Reception, Year 1 and Year 6 on the 1st June.
-We had originally planned an Inset day for this date but this has now moved to Tuesday July 21st, meaning the last day of this academic year will be Monday 20th July. - Chiddingly School will be closed over the May half-term break.
+- Chiddingly School is planning to reopen for Reception, Year 1 and Year 5 and 6 on the 22nd June. - Chiddingly School will be closed over the May half-term break.
 This is to allow staff time to prepare for the reopening; enhanced cleaning of all areas to take place and for classrooms to be set up in line with the safety precautions advised by the government. - All Pioneer Federation schools will close at 1pm every Friday during Phase 1.
 This is to allow for enhanced cleaning for all environments; provide staff with their allocated non-contact time (thus avoiding other staff covering the class and mixing adults) and provide all staff with the opportunity to prepare arrangements and settings for the following week.
-This is also a decision made in line with some other local schools during this phased reopening. - Breakfast and after school clubs will not be running during Phase 1. - If your child is in Reception, Year 1 or Year 6; you are a Key Worker, or your child fits into the vulnerable children category and you choose not to send your child into school, we would ask that you please contact the school before midday each Friday to inform us of your plans for the following week.
+This is also a decision made in line with some other local schools during this phased reopening. - Breakfast and after school clubs will not be running during Phase 1. - If your child is in Reception, Year 1, Year 5 or Year 6; you are a Key Worker, or your child fits into the vulnerable children category and you choose not to send your child into school, we would ask that you please contact the school before midday each Friday to inform us of your plans for the following week.
 This allows us to ensure that we have the correct staffing and resources available for all children who attend. - There is a child-friendly risk assessment on the school website (https://chiddingly.pioneerfederation.co.uk/coronavirus-updates/) which we would ask that you please go through with your child before returning to school so they are prepared for the changes that are in place.